PDF LINK: Click to Download Aftercare Instruction

 Your goal is to keep the scabs on as long as possible by keeping them clean, dry, and lightly moisturized to stay flexible.

-● The area will be swollen, feel a bit tender, and quite dark.
-In some cases bruising may occur.
+- The area will be swollen, feel a bit tender, and will be quite dark and sharply defined.

 NOT ALLOWED during the scabbing phase:

-- Do not PEEL the scabs at all (you may cause scarring and pigment loss if otherwise).
+- Do not PEEL the scabs at all (you may cause scarring if otherwise).

-- For 4 weeks after the procedure it is best to not use creams that contain acids or ingredients that will lighten or exfoliate the skin.
+- During 4 weeks after the procedure is best to not use creams that contain acids or ingredients that will lighten or exfoliate the skin.